Black Garlic: Learn All About its Benefits

 How to eat black garlic

-Since that it’s “in fashion”, it’s easy to get hold of a head of black garlic in natural health food shops.
+Now that it’s “in fashion”, it’s easy to get hold of a head of black garlic in natural health food shops.

-In addition, it’s a popular ingredient among renowned chefs in Asian, European and American restaurants.
+It’s also a popular ingredient among renowned chefs in Asian, European and American restaurants.

 - You can also spread it on a slice of bread or toast as part of your breakfast.